 PERFORMANCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 4.
-Displayed a wide range of effective verbal and non-verbal classroom communicatio n strategies to support learner understanding, participation, engagement and achievement Classroom observation tool (COT) rating sheet obtained from an observation of a video lesson or audio lesson that is SLM-based or MELC-aligned (please provide annotations of one's contribution to the video lesson) with proof of attendance of colleague/s Quality Modelled Level 8 in Objective 4 as shown in COT rating sheets Modelled Level 7 in Objective 4 as shown in COT rating sheets Modelled Level 6 in Objective 4 as shown in COT rating sheets Modelled Level 5 in Objective 4 as shown in COT rating sheets Modelled Level 4 in Objective 4 as shown in COT rating sheets or No acceptable evidence was shown
+Displayed a wide range of effective verbal and non-verbal classroom communication strategies to support learner understanding, participation, engagement and achievement Classroom Observation Tool (COT) rating sheet from 1. an observation of synchronous teaching (limited face-to- face teaching, online teaching, or two-way radio instruction) 2. if option 1 is not possible, an observation of a recorded video lesson or audio lesson that is SLM- based or MELC-aligned 3. if options 1 and 2 are not possible, an observation of a demonstration teaching via LAC with proof of attendance of colleague/s Quality Modelled Level 8 in Objective 4 as shown in COT rating sheets Modelled Level 7 in Objective 4 as shown in COT rating sheets Modelled Level 6 in Objective 4 as shown in COT rating sheets Modelled Level 5 in Objective 4 as shown in COT rating sheets Modelled Level 4 in Objective 4 as shown in COT rating sheets or No acceptable evidence was shown